Hesperus

 In Greek mythology, Hesperus (/ˈhɛspərəs/; Ἕσπερος) is the Evening Star, the planet Venus in the evening.
-He is one of the Astra Planeta.
 A son of the dawn goddess Eos (Roman Aurora), he is the half-brother of her other son, Phosphorus (also called Eosphorus; the "Morning Star").
 Hesperus' Roman equivalent is Vesper (cf. "evening", "supper", "evening star", "west").
-By one account, Hesperus' father was Cephalus, a mortal, while Phosphorus was the star god Astraios.
+By one account, Hesperus' father was Cephalus, a mortal, while Phosphorus was the star god Astraeus.
 Other sources, however, state that Hesperus was the brother of Atlas, and thus the son of Iapetus.